Information Science

 Independent project involving laboratory work, computer programming, analytical investigation, or engineering design.
 May be repeated for credit.
 Consult the department for section assignment

 May be repeated for credit, but no more than 3 total points may be used toward the 128-credit degree requirement.
-Final report and letter of evaluation required.
-May not be used as a technical or non-technical elective.
+Only for SEAS computer science undergraduate students who include relevant off campus work experience as part of their approved program of study.
+Final report and letter of evaluation may be required.
+May not be used as a technical or nontechnical elective or as a GTE (general technical elective).
 May not be taken for pass/fail credit or audited

 COMS E3999 Fieldwork.
 1 point.